 - ¼ teaspoon Ground Black Pepper

-- Place the lentils in a medium saucepan along with enough water to cover by two inches.
-Bring to a boil and cook for 10 to 12 minutes, until the lentils have softened slightly but still have some bite to them.
+- Place the lentils in a medium saucepan along with enough water to cover them by two inches.
+Bring to a boil and cook for 10 to 12 minutes, until the lentils have softened slightly but still retain some bite.
 Drain and set aside.

-- In a 4 quart or larger pot, heat the two teaspoons of olive oil along with the cumin seeds over medium heat for 2 minutes to toast.
-Stir in the rice, remaining two tablespoons of oil, the allspice, cinnamon, sugar, coriander, and turmeric.
-Add 1 ¾ cups of water along with the boiled lentils.
+- Add 1 ¾ cups of water along with the boiled lentils.
 Allow the mixture to come to a light boil over medium heat, then immediately cover the pot and simmer on the lowest heat setting for 15 minutes.

-- While the mejadra is cooking, work in batches to fry the onions.
-Carefully lower one quarter of the onion rings into the hot oil, a small handful at a time, and fry for 3 to 4 minutes, until deeply brown and crispy.
-Strain from the oil with a metal utensil and place on a paper towel-lined sheet to drain.
-Allow the oil to return to deep fry temperature and repeat with remaining onions until all have been fried.
+- While the Mujaddara is cooking, work in batches to fry the onions.
+Carefully lower one-quarter of the onion rings into the hot oil, a small handful at a time, and fry for 3 to 4 minutes, until deeply brown and crispy.

-- Once the mejadra has simmered for 15 minutes, turn off the heat, quickly wrap the pot lid in a towel and place securely over the mouth of the pot.
-Allow to steam in the pot for 15 to 20 minutes, until rice and lentils are cooked through.
+- Once the Mujaddara has simmered for 15 minutes, turn off the heat, quickly wrap the pot lid in a towel, and place it securely over the mouth of the pot.
+Allow the rice and lentils to cook through in the pot for 15 to 20 minutes.

 My good friends over at Frontier Co-op compensated me for my time to create this recipe.
 As always, all content and opinions are my own!